Daily or on-demand PrEP? — How to choose what’s best for you

 Support for choosing and using PrEP

 Want to chat with someone for non-judgmental support and advice about what’s best for you?
-Check out our Facebook page and hit us up on Messenger.
-Alternatively, contact one of our partner organisations in all states and territories.
+Check out our guide for finding support with PrEP: Got a PrEP question?
+Here’s where to find support.